DIT112-V20/group-03/README.md

 - As long as the power switch is on for the car, the user should now see a camera feed in the middle of the screen.
 The user can steer the car by clicking on the camera stream.
 When clicking, a blue joystick appears which can be used for steering the car freely.
 The four colored boxes represents the cars sensors, and turns orange and then red, the closer to an obstacle the car gets.
 - Record Route-button: after clicking this button, the car starts to record the route given by the user.
 - Stop Recording-button: immediately stops the recording of the route.
-- Play Recorded Route-button: by pressing this button, the car starts driving acording to the last recorded route.
+- Play Recorded Route-button: by pressing this button, the car starts driving according to the last recorded route.

 ## Technical Summary